euc-dev/horizon-apis/docs/view/index.md

 To quickly find an entry, start typing its name in the **Search Bar** field.

-## Notes
+!!!
+Note

-* The maximum supported size of any array input to the API is 1000 data objects.
+    The maximum supported size of any array input to the API is 1000 data objects.